You will study six core units and complete a dissertation.

 This unit examines how best to find, evaluate and develop scripts.
 Through seminars, you will explore different approaches to working with writers and look at ways to help improve scripts.
-The unit teaches techniques for writing script reports and looks critically at the major theoretical works on scriptwriting.
+You will learn to analyze story in a clear and comprehensive manner.
+The unit teaches professional practical techniques for writing script reports and looks critically at the major theoretical works on scriptwriting.
 There is input from professional screenwriters, producers and script development executives.
-The unit is assessed by a portfolio of three script reports of 1,500 words each.
+The unit is assessed by a portfolio of two script reports of 1,500 words each.

-You will be introduced to basic accounting skills and will explore the role of financial planning in the life-cycle of film and television projects.
-You will learn basic double-entry accounting and prepare key financial statements (profit & loss, balance sheet, and cash flow).
+You will be introduced to global media finance.
+You will explore the role of financial planning and the value chain in the life-cycle of film and television projects.
 The unit explores the wider context of financial planning in the development, financing, marketing and distribution of film and television.
-The unit is assessed by class tests in accountancy (50%) and a written Film Finance Plan (50%).
+This unit will analyze media funding and tax incentives in the UK and elsewhere.
+You will learn about the global media marketplace and how to create a business and finance plan.
+The unit is assessed by an Oral Presentation (20%) and a written Film Finance Plan (50%).

 Marketing and Media Law

 This unit explores aspects of media marketing and promotion in film and television distribution and exhibition.
+An exploration of social media and new trends in the global marketing of films and media projects will be undertaken.
 You will also be introduced to the fundamental principles of media law, including contract and intellectual property law, as well as issues of content and regulation.
 The unit is assessed by a 2,000 word essay on law and a 2,000 word essay on marketing and distribution.

 On completion of the course graduates will have: